krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/hammer-2.py.md

 # hammer: hit the nail with the hammer
-# def hammer(robot):
+def hammer(robot):
-if check("the hammer is not held in the robot's gripper"):
+    if check("the robot's gripper is not almost vertically aligned with the hammer handle"): robot.put("gripper above hammer handle")
-    robot.grab("the hammer")
+    if check("the gripper is almost vertically aligned with the hammer handle and the gripper is open"): robot.grab("hammer handle")
-if check("the robot's gripper is not above the nail"):
+    if check("the hammer is in the robot's gripper and the robot's gripper is located above the nail"): robot.put("hammer above nail")
-    robot.move("the gripper above the nail") if check("the hammer is not aligned with the nail"): robot.align("the hammer with the nail") if check("the hammer is not hitting the nail"): robot.push("the hammer onto the nail")
+    if check("the robot's gripper is directly above the nail and the hammer is in the robot's gripper"): robot.push("hammer down onto nail")